aurelienbottazini/aurelienbottazini.github.io/_posts/2016-11-03-properly-bitting-javascript's-tail.md

 One—or maybe the most—exiting feature from es2015 is *tail call optimization* or TCO.

-Recursion can be problem in javascript due to limitations on the call-stack size.
+Recursion can be problem in JavaScript due to limitations on the call-stack size.
-Each time you can a function from within another function, the javascript remembers where you did the call.
-It does that because your function—for example—may require to access external variables from where it was called.
+Each time you can a function from within another function, the JavaScript remembers where you did the call.
+It does that because your function—for example—may require accessing external variables from where it was called.

-But since—for performance reasons—there is a limit to the call stack size, your theorycally valid js code can crash because of this limit.
+But since—for performance reasons—there is a limit to the call stack size, your theoretically valid js code can crash because of this limit.

 Let's see an example with a function doing a recursive addition:
 <pre>